jinyang-work/ember-line-clamp/README.md

 }}
 ```

-* Note: This component currently does not support block form.

-The `text` attribute is the only required attribute, but there are other important attributes (see the source code for more info):
+The `text` attribute is the only required attribute, but there are other important attributes (see the source code for more info).

-* `lines` - the number of lines at which the component clamps the text, default is `3`.
+### `lines` - the number of lines at which the component clamps the text, default is `3`.

 ```handlebars
 {{line-clamp